-VeChainThor mobile wallet has been lauded by the community as a streamlined and reliable way of storing ones VET/VTHO tokens.
+VeChainThor mobile wallet has been lauded by the community as a streamlined and reliable way of storing one VET/VTHO token.
 The wallet has several useful features:

-- Robust Security Protection: VeChainThor Wallet has undergone a series of security testing by trusted third party security firms, including functional test, source code review, smart contract audit, session management audit, input security audit, etc. It also offers 2FA protection and fingerprint protection to the wallet’s owner.
-Other safety features include POST data encryption, access control, jailbreak / Root check, HSTS certificate check, repeat prevention, local data encryption, packing protection, reverse protection and more.
+- Robust Security Protection: VeChainThor Wallet has undergone a series of security testing by trusted third-party security firms, including functional tests, source code reviews, smart contract audits, session management audits, input security audits, etc. It also offers 2FA protection and fingerprint protection to the wallet’s owner.
+Other safety features include POST data encryption, access control, jailbreak / Root check, HSTS certificate check, repeat prevention, local data encryption, packing protection, reverse protection, and more.

 - Cross-platform Crypto Asset Management: VeChainThor wallet provides a secure and effective environment for cryptocurrency transactions.
-With the function of observe wallet, users can effectively perform VET token swap, X Node binding and observe the balance of their crypto assets in their VeChainThor hardware /desktop wallets (hardware VeChain wallet is expected to be released soon, it will be cold storage wallet, not the hot wallet).
+With the function of observing wallet, users can effectively perform VET token swap, X Node binding, and observe the balance of their crypto assets in their VeChainThor hardware /desktop wallets (hardware VeChain wallet is expected to be released soon, it will be cold storage wallet, not the hot wallet).

-- X Node Binding Service: X Node participants are able to transfer their X Node status from Ethereum wallet (e.g. MEW) to the VeChainThor wallet by using the X Node Binding Service.
+- X Node Binding Service: X Node participants are able to transfer their X Node status from the Ethereum wallet (e.g., MEW) to the VeChainThor wallet by using the X Node Binding Service.
 This process allows X Node owners to earn VTHO by staking VET tokens.

 VeChain plans to add a lot of features in the upcoming releases of the VeChainThor Wallet, including an identity system, integration with VeVID, and a dApps browser.
 Overall, this solution is ideal for people who own either an iOS or an Android phone and want a lightweight solution for storing their VeChain.